rancher-sandbox/docs.rancherdesktop.io/blog/2026-07-16-installing-development-builds.md

 For the latest `main`, open the **Actions** tab, then filter to the **Package** workflow and the `main` branch.
 Or skip both dropdowns and type `branch:main workflow:Package` into the search box.
-Now pick the newest run with a green checkmark, which means the whole run passed, so its builds are complete.
+Now pick the newest run with a green checkmark, which means the whole run passed and its builds are complete.

 <img
   className="blog-screenshot"